katerinaelsasser/NailDeck/README.md

 * The website should work on all size devices (sm, md, lg).
 This includes the navigation and the features,
 * There must be a clear navigation linking all pages together.
 * Admin must be able to access both the main website and the admin page.

+## Strategy
+The main request from the company is that they want customers to purchase products from the website as well as this, the site owner wants the customer to have an account to purchase the items.
+Taking this into account, I have done the following:
+* I want to display their products all over the website to advertise them to get them to pruchase the products.
+For example: images from social media of customers using the products.
+* To get the customer to create an account, I have linked the product pages and the shopping cart page to a log in page, meaning the customer will have to login to access the page.

+## Structure
+The layout of the website has to advertise the products to customers so they would pruchase the products.
+Products must be presentable and easy to purchase, there must be a clear and easy to use checkout where customers can make purchases.
+The website is advertise for a wide range of audience who would use all devices to make purchases, which means all device displays must be readable.

+## Skeleton
+The main things about the website that will form the backbone are the navigation which will be featured on the header on each html page.
+By doing this, it will make the whole webpage look uniform.
+The only thing that will differ each page will be the section.

 ## Scope
 Research was the biggest thing for this website as this is going to be in competition with other shops.
 I looked at what other competition had and what they haven't got.
 The research I do on this, will effect what I feature on the website pages.